unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ----------------

 Pigs.
 Fields of corn.
 Open prairie.
 Small towns.
 These are some of the first things that come to mind when thinking about life in Iowa.
 While many may see this as a simpleton and boring way of life, Iowa is one of the most financially diverse and stable states in America.
-According to the [US Bureau of Labor Statistics](http://www.bls.gov/news.release/laus.nr0.htm), as of September 2016, Iowa's unemployment rate of 4.2% is lower than then US average of 5.0%.
-Additionally, from September of 2015 to September 2016, the state of Iowa added 29,600 jobs, which amounted to a growth rate of 1.9%.
+According to the [US Bureau of Labor Statistics](http://www.bls.gov/news.release/laus.t05.htm), as of September 2016, Iowa's unemployment rate of 4.2% is lower than then US average of 5.0%.
+From September of 2015 to September 2016, the state of Iowa added 29,600 non-farm jobs to bring the number of non-farm employed persons in the state to 1,587,800.
+This amounted to a growth rate of 1.9%.
+The US as a whole for this same period experienced a slightly lower growth rate of 1.8%.
+From [2005 to 2015](http://www.deptofnumbers.com/gdp/iowa/), the Iowa per capita GDP grew 8.1%, compared to 3.6% for the US as a whole.
 According to [CNBC's America's Top States for Business 2016](http://www.cnbc.com/2016/07/12/top-states-for-business-9-iowa.html), Iowa was ranked as the 9th best state in the country.
 The state was ranked as #2 for the cost of doing business, #12 for cost of living, #15 for business friendliness, and #17 for education.

 In order to better analyze datasets such as **Employee Financial Compensation by Industry in Iowa**, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
 Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging